 The answer is yes.
 Working from home favors some people but not others.
 Reduced commuting has left some people with extra time, money, and a sense of freedom since there is no supervision.
 It is not a favor working from home for others due to inadequate space at home and juggling house chores with work.

 Working from home has left many people vulnerable to discrimination.
-This is because working from home can change at any time; thus, employees' lives that were always private become suddenly public.
+This is because working from home can change at any time; thus, employees' lives that were always private suddenly become public.
 Therefore, this can lead to discrimination based on religion, gender, disability, pregnancy, race, sexuality, and age.

 Working from home has increased majorly due to the Covid-19 pandemic.
-Nothing has changed about discrimination despite many people working from home.Â
+Nothing has changed about discrimination despite many people working from home.

 Below are some ways employees can face discrimination while working from home.